 With the right communications technology set up in advance of a crisis, you’ll be able to monitor who has received your message and who has not with real-time tracking software.
 And if a key stakeholder either hasn’t received a message, or has opened it but not responded, you’ll be able to escalate your actions immediately, without wasting any time.

 When crisis strikes, time becomes your most precious resource.
-And by utilising the myriad tools that modern communications technology puts at your disposal, you can ensure it’s on your side when the unexpected occurs.
+And by utilizing the myriad tools that modern communications technology puts at your disposal, you can ensure it’s on your side when the unexpected occurs.